Allentown Tractor Trailer Accident Lawyer

 • Loss of enjoyment of life

-In addition, our truck accident attorneys will conduct a comprehensive assessment to determine the more intangible damages that inevitably occur with someone who with substantial personal injuries from a truck accident, including pain and suffering, and loss of enjoyment of life.
+In addition, our attorneys will conduct a comprehensive assessment to determine the more intangible damages that inevitably occur with someone who with substantial personal injuries from a truck accident, including pain and suffering, and loss of enjoyment of life.

 Frequently Asked Questions About Tractor Trailer Accidents in Allentown

-Q: What If I Am Responsible in Part For the Truck Accident Too?
+What If I Am Responsible in Part For the Truck Accident Too?

-Pennsylvania employs a modified comparative negligence law, which means that so long as you are less than 51 percent at fault for a tractor trailer truck or semi truck accident, you are still entitled to compensation for damages you sustain.
+Pennsylvania employs a modified comparative negligence law, which means that so long as you are less than 51 percent at fault for a tractor-trailer truck or semi truck accident, you are still entitled to compensation for damages you sustain.
 Our experienced Allentown truck accident lawyers can help to determine comparative fault for an accident, and argue your case in even the event that you are partly responsible for the accident.

 It is important to note, however, that a plaintiff’s award in a case will be proportional to the percent that they are at fault for the truck accident occurring.
 Therefore, it is essential to hire truck accident attorneys who are able to assign the highest amount of liability to the truck drivers or trucking companies involved in order to achieve maximum compensation.

-Q: What Do Allentown Truck Accident Lawyers Do?
+What Do Truck Accident Lawyers Do

 An investigation may include many different areas of inquiry, including: